mickem/nscp-docs/docs/checks.md

 L        cli  Performance data: 'C:\ used'=213.75593GB;178.77655;201.12362;0;223.47069 'C:\ used %'=95%;79;89;0;100 'D:\ used'=400.62005GB;372.60702;419.1829;0;465.75878 'D:\ used %79;89;0;100 'E:\ used'=0B;0;0;0;0
 ```

 The performance data here is quite long so lets break it up into a table.
-To do this we can use a built in helper function in NSCLient++.
+To do this we can use a built in helper function in NSClient++.
-The function format_perf will execute another command and render the performance data as the return message.
+The function `format_perf` will execute another command and render the performance data as the return message.

 Formatted performance data:
 ```